AppLovin/AppLovin-MAX-Unity-Plugin/DemoApp/Assets/ExternalDependencyManager/Editor/README.md

 The *Version Handler* component only works with Unity 5.x or higher as it depends upon the `PluginImporter` UnityEditor API.

-The *Unity Package Manager Resolver* component only works with Unity 2018.4 or above, when
+The *Package Manager Resolver* component only works with Unity 2018.4 or above, when
 [scoped registry](https://docs.unity3d.com/Manual/upm-scoped.html)
-support was added to the Unity Package Manager.
+support was added to the Package Manager.

 # Getting Started